-It is currently too early to call known unimplemented features bugs, so it is not useful yet to report them.
+Because it is currently too early to call known unimplemented features bugs, it is not useful yet to formally report them.
 We will use your submissions to our build service to help decide which features to improve in what order.
 This way, issues are reported on our build service automatically, without any extra work needed from you.
-However, if one of the provided example programs doesn't work for you, please report it in the community forums.
+However, if one of the published example programs doesn't work for you, please report it in the community forums.
 If you feel a pressing need for a particular improvement, you can also discuss it there or contact us for contract work.

 Your program text is sent to our free Meta build service over an encrypted connection, where it is compiled to an executable program.
 The Meta compiler is a combination of toolchains that is complex to install and maintain.
 This way, you don't have to do that on your systems.

 The project operates on the principle that everyone who uses it, contributes something to it.
 We are not in the business of selling your information, so we will keep it confidential and not provide it to third parties, but we may retain and analyse your submissions to improve Meta.
 For security, please don't include sensitive information in your programs.
 If you need to handle sensitive information, such as passwords, read it in from separate data files.

 Programmers like to start with a new language by trying the traditional Hello World example.
 It's a small program that shows that the language works and can interface with the host system to write a text on the screen:

 Write/line "Hello, world!"